Home > Mortgage Types > Income Issues

 Usually, they mean the income is real but harder to prove in a standard way.
 This often happens when income is self-employed, commission-based, seasonal, contract-based, tipped, or made up of several sources.

 Sometimes the challenge is not credit at all.
 Sometimes the challenge is that the income does not fit neatly into the documents or formulas a traditional lender prefers.
-That is why two borrowers with the same earnings can get very different results depending on how their income appears on paper.

 If the bigger issue is your score or past repayment history rather than the income itself, it may also help to review credit issues and mortgages in Ontario.